 - Aggression when touched around the mouth

-My Cat Eats Some of Their Food and Buries the Rest
+My Cat Eats Some of Her Food and Buries the Rest

 Two or three smaller servings may be better than one large meal.
-As long as your cat receives sufficient nutrition and calories, it doesn’t matter how.
+As long as your cat receives sufficient nutrition and calories, it doesn’t matter how it happens.

 A saucer or small plate may be a useful alternative vessel.
-These will be flat, and thus not irritate whiskers.
+These will be flat and won’t irritate her whiskers.
 Also, a saucer will not hold too much food.
-A cat with a reduced appetite will find a stacked bowl a little intimidated.
+A cat with a reduced appetite will find a stacked bowl a little intimidating.

 My Cat Asks for Food Then Buries it

 This denotes a mental issue than a physical ailment.
-Your cat is either trying to get your attention, or they have a psychological compulsion.
+Your cat is either trying to get your attention or has a psychological compulsion.
 In many respects, these are two sides of the same coin.

 The latter is concerning.
 Cats can have OCD, which sees them engage in repetitive behaviors.
 Often, these serve no real benefit to the cat.

-Feline OCD is usually sparked by stress or anxiety.
-If your cat feels they are not getting enough attention, they’ll take action.
-No pet parent will ignore a plea for food, and your cat knows this.
+Feline OCD is usually caused by stress or anxiety.
+If your cat feels that she is not getting enough attention, she’ll take action.
+No pet owner will ignore a plea for food, and your cat knows this.